 Your employer expects you to add value to the company.
-So asides wanting to choose a new career path remember that you have to make an input to your organization.
+So aside from wanting to choose a new career path remember that you have to make an input to your organization.

-Remember that there are certain skills that are needed in every organization.
+Remember that certain skills are needed in every organization.
 It can be communication skills, interpersonal skills, or creative thinking.

 But then, if you need to take up a course or two and you can afford it, that will be good.
 Open your mind to knowledge.